 One of my favorite Saturday Night Live skits is The Glengarry Christmas, with Alec Baldwin as the Glengarry Glenn Ross-inspired sales ace, brought in to motivate a bunch of rag tag elves to produce more toys for Christmas.

-Now, we don’t live in a world where we can crack our whips at our developers quite like Alec Baldwin’s Master Elf did.
+Now, we don’t live in a world where we can crack our whips at our developers quite like Alec Baldwin’s controller Elf did.
 I’ve seen (and have worked in) many boiler room development operations where production and quality of life lead to early staff exits and little results.
 As startup CEOs and engineering leaders, we need to give our developers the tools – the “Glengarry Tools” – to make them effective, help them manage their time, and ultimately produce quality products.

 That is why we love Codeship so much.